cipher1729/DocDBBenchmark/README.md

 1. It has been converted to .Net core 3.1 to allow it to run on an Azure Function.
 2. Since Azure functions run time does not support configuration through App.Config, all variables are accepted through either environment variable or console
+3. Add logging .
+The http call to the function returns the logs that would have been generally streamed to console.
+4. Log message texts have been modified.

 To debug and run this locally: